weecology/lab-manual/Portal-Plant-Census.md

 Adventurers: Erica, Ellen, Glenda, Kristina, Joan

-Invite Tom

 ### Projects:
 * rodent census
 * plant census
+* second rodent trapping for poopfest
 * collect as much Erigeron and Lycium material as possible
 * collect plant material for DNA and voucher specimens for new winter species
-* reconstruct corner of plot 23
-* collect seeds?
+* GPS missing plot points (1 -17, 24 - 17 and new 24 corner)
-* other maintenance:
+* other maintenance?

 ### To Buy: